 In 2012, the Organization and Administrative Rules were adopted in order to ensure the effective fulfillment of the objectives and tasks of SELEC.
 The Rules refer to the structure of SELEC in general, the tasks of the Directorates, the SELEC information network and data security a/o.

 SELEC Task Force Rules and Procedures were developed taking into account that SELEC’s objective is to provide support for Member States and enhance coordination in preventing and combating crime, including serious and organized crime, where such crime involves or appears to involve an element of trans-border activity.
-The Council adopted these rules on its 4th meeting, on 12 July 2012.

 A new Headquarters Agreement was negotiated with the Government of Romania, entering into force in 2016.
 The document contains, among others, articles related to the legal personality and legal capacity of SELEC, law and authority in the headquarters, provisions related to the support of the host country, as well as privileges and immunities offered.